huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_cassandra_instance.md

 - `support_reduce` - Indicates whether the node support reduce or not.
 - `private_ip` - Indicates the private IP address of a node.

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `create` - Default is 60 minute.
+- `update` - Default is 120 minute.
+- `delete` - Default is 30 minute.

 ## Import

 GaussDB Cassandra instance can be imported using the `id`, e.g.